-14. DISCONTINUED OPERATIONS
+15. DISCONTINUED OPERATIONS

 As set out in the announcements of the Company dated 19 March 2012, 7 October 2011 and 17 August 2011, the Company entered into sale and purchase agreements with independent third parties to dispose of the entire issued share capital of the subsidiaries which carried out the Group's entire gold mining, coal mining and loan guarantee service in the PRC ("Disposal Groups") respectively.
 The disposals were effected in order to focus on the Group's core business of gold exploration and development in South Africa.
-The disposals of subsidiaries engaged in gold mining, coal mining and loan guarantee service in the PRC were completed on 31 March 2012, 13 March 2012 and 29 March 2012 ("Date of Disposal") respectively, on which dates the control of those subsidiaries were passed to the acquirers.
+The disposals of subsidiaries engaged in gold mining, coal mining and loan guarantee operations in the PRC were completed on 31 March 2012, 13 March 2012 and 29 March 2012 ("Date of Disposal") respectively, on which dates the control of those subsidiaries were passed to the acquirers.

-The (loss) profit for the period/year from the discontinued operations is set out below:
+The (loss) profit for the period from 1 April 2012 to Date of Disposal from the discontinued operations is set out below: